WeOwnNetwork/.github/profile/README.md

 - Roman🇺🇸: Platform & AI Engineer.

 ## Projects onboarded
-- [Ai](https://github.com/WeOwnNetwork/ai): Helm charts template generator that orchestrates the major LLM inference / agents and agentic workflows.
+- [ai](https://github.com/WeOwnNetwork/ai): Helm charts and deployment scripts that make up the infrastructure powering the platforms within the We Own ecosystem, including LLM inference and agentic workflows.
 - [Capital documentation](https://github.com/WeOwnNetwork/capital): Defines the documentation for the weOwn capital (bylaws and other documentation etc).

 ## Onboarding workflow / tools used :